IzaanD98/PlaidPal-FE/README.md

 ## Hosted Link: https://plaidpal.netlify.app

-PlaidPal is a financial management web app consolidating all your bank accounts in one easy-to-use platform.
-With the help of the Plaid API, you can track your spending, monitor account balances, and enjoy seamless account management.
+PlaidPal-FE is the front-end repository for a financial management web app developed using React and the Plaid API.
+With PlaidPal, users can track their spending, monitor account balances, and manage multiple bank accounts in one platform.
+The app also allows users to add notes to each transaction and delete an account.
+PlaidPal-FE utilizes Google oAuth for sign-up and login and Axios for fetching data from the Plaid API.
+This project is an MVP developed as part of the Northcoders Bootcamp.

 ## Usage